-A total of 152 drill holes (73,761 metres) have been completed within the Gosselin deposit area.
-Land and ice- based drill holes were NQ core size (47.6-millimetre core diameter), whereas barge-based drill holes were BTW core size (42-millimetre core diameter).
+Land and ice-based drill holes were NQ core size (47.6-millimetre core diameter), whereas barge-based drill holes were BTW core size (42-millimetre core diameter).
 Drill rigs employed wireline systems and generally oriented-core drilling techniques.
 For holes drilled on land, the casing was left in place and capped.
 Holes drilled on lakes were cemented and the casing pulled.
-Hole locations were provided to the Côté construction team who are responsible for decommissioning any collars within the mine infrastructure footprint.
-Decommissioning consists of grouting of the collars with cement followed by removal of the casing and monuments.
+Hole locations were provided to the Côté construction team who were responsible for decommissioning any collars within the mine infrastructure footprint.
+Decommissioning consisted of grouting of the collars with cement followed by removal of the casing and monuments.